porky-prince/ke-fullscreen/README.md

 ### css
 ```
 /*
-    The width and height of the dom which is passed into fullscreen.launch() as a parameter will be set to 100% in full screen mode.
+    The width and height of the dom which is passed into fullscreen.launch() as a parameter will be set to 100% in fullscreen mode.
     for example:
                 fullscreen.launch(document.querySelector('#container')).
 */